inaciogu/inaciogu/README.md

 ## I'm Gustavo Inácio

+# 🌠 Quick Facts

-- 🔭 I’m a Front-end developer from Brazil 🇧🇷 ...
+- 🔭 I’m a Front-end developer (ReactJs) from Brazil 🇧🇷.
-- 👨🏽‍💻  I’m currently learning ReactJs and NextJs ...
+- 👨🏽‍💻 I’m currently learning ReactJs and NextJs.
-- 📚 I’m studying on TRYBE, a school of software development ...
+- 📚 I’m studying at TRYBE, a school of software development.
-- 🤔 I’m looking for an oportunnity to start on job market ...
+-	🎼 I love music.
+I'm eclectic, but samba and pagode are my favorite genders.
-- 📫 Do you need my services ? contact me on gus.inacio@hotmail.com : null ...
+- 📫 Do you need my services ? contact me on gus.inacio@hotmail.com : null.

+# 🧰  Languages and Tools